boxyhq/website/guides/jackson/frameworks/adonis.md

 ## Authenticate with SAML Single Sign-On

-Once you add a SAML connection, the app can use this SAML connection to initiate the SSO authentication flow using SML Jackson.
+Once you add a SAML connection, the app can use this SAML connection to initiate the SSO authentication flow using SAML Jackson.
 The following sections focuses more on the SSO authentication side.

 ### Install SAML Jackson